nlapalu/SDDetector/README.md

 `segmental_duplication_gene_analyzer.py ...`

-For each couple of gene, you get the list of the polymorphisms with positions, and an alignment-like representation with translation.
+For each couple of genes, you get the list of the polymorphisms with positions, and an alignment-like representation with translation.
-This view allows a comprehensive impact of each polymorphism on protein sequences (synonimous, non-synomimous mutations).
+This view allows a comprehensive impact of each polymorphism on protein sequences (synonymous, non-synonymous mutations).

 ```
 Gene: (G0001,G0002); sequence: (seq11,seq11); strand: (-1,1)33 : G - - --- (seq11-40161,seq11-554869)